-Here is a collection of the photographs from the museum that stands witness to massive toll the Vietnam War took on the countrymen.
+Here is a collection of the photographs from the museum that stands witness to massive toll the Vietnam War took on the citizens of the world.
 Of course, the temples of My Son were dilapidated.
 Of course, the country was divided for long and colonial rules thrived.
 The river Saigon tells history.
 You just need to learn to decipher her whispers.

 Love from different parts of the world